Editor-in-Chief: Sanda-Maria Copotoiu

 Photomicrographs should include stain and magnification data at the end of the legend for each part of the figure.
 A magnification bar should be added to each photomicrograph.
 If no scale marker appears in the figure, the original magnification should be reported in the legend.

-Figures are either black and white drawings, halftones (photographs), or computer (laser) graphs or prints.
-Authors are responsible for the cost of printing color illustrations.
+Figures are either drawings, halftones (photographs), computer graphs or prints.
 Authors are also responsible for obtaining from the copyright holder permission to reproduce previously published figures.
 Where photographs of patients are included, consent to publish the photograph, signed by the patient must accompany the manuscript.

 All figures should be submitted at a proper resolution as follows: monochrome images (images such as line graphs) will be submitted at a resolution of a minimum 900 DPI; black/white or color images will be submitted at a resolution of 300 DPI; combination halftones (images containing both pictures and text labeling) should be submitted at minimum of 600 DPI.
-Acceptable figure formats are JPEG and TIFF.
-Labels should be written using a font size appropriate for easy reading at a printed width of 87 mm for single-column fitting figures or 180 mm for 2-column fitting figures.
+Acceptable figure formats are TIFF, PNG, JPG with no compression.
+Labels should be written using a font size appropriate for easy reading.

 When submitting bar graphs, it should be taken into consideration that various patterns of black do not reproduce well.

-All figures submitted for the review process must be in digital format, must be sent separately from the text file and must be named as Figure 1, Figure 2, etc.
+All figures submitted for the review process must be also sent separately in the submission form and must be named as Figure 1, Figure 2, etc.

 Identification of Patients in Descriptions and Photographs